mabene/vibe/README.md

 In this particular experiment, **100% of the codebase and documentation** (including this README) were generated through iterative dialogue between the human programmer and the AI agents, with no code or text written directly by the human.
 All interactions took place within [Cursor](https://cursor.sh/), providing a seamless environment for human-AI collaborative programming.

-For more information about this vibe coding experiment, please check the article ["Vibe Coding as a Coding Veteran"](https://medium.com/@maxbene/vibe-coding-as-a-coding-veteran-cd370fe2be50), on Medium.
+For more information about this vibe coding experiment, please check the article ["Vibe Coding as a Coding Veteran"](https://medium.com/@maxbene/vibe-coding-as-a-coding-veteran-cd370fe2be50), on Medium - or on [my substack](https://open.substack.com/pub/marcobenedetti/p/vibe-coding-as-a-coding-veteran).
 **Note**: The above mentioned article is the only piece of text written by the human programmer, not by the AI.

 As supplementary reading material, this repository also contains the following (AI-generated) content: